 Have you ever wondered why some people excel at their jobs yet feel no excitement about them?
 They show up to work every day, meet their career goals, and even achieve significant professional milestones.
 However, they still count the hours until the weekend—when they can finally do something they truly enjoy.

-Just because you’re good at something doesn’t guarantee you’ll enjoy doing it.
+Just because you’re good at something doesn’t guarantee you'll find it fulfilling.
 While your personality can point you toward careers where you might excel, your career interests are also crucial for determining where you’ll find long-term job satisfaction.

 Career interests, also known as occupational interests, refer to the fields, tasks, and work environments that capture your attention and keep you engaged in your professional life.
 These go beyond skills, qualifications, or financial goals—they reflect what you genuinely enjoy doing and where you thrive.